Distinguished delegates, Ladies and Gentlemen

 The Revised National Tuberculosis Control Programme (RNTCP) has become one of India’s largest public health achievements.
 The overall vision of RNTCP is “A TB free India”.
 There is compelling evidence now that the tide has, indeed, turned in case of TB.
 The burden of TB has begun to fall, and there are now fewer TB-related deaths each year than previous years.

 It is heartening to note that the Ministry of Health and Family welfare (MoHFW) have developed an ambitious National Strategic Plan 2012-17 for TB Control, with the goal of universal access to early diagnosis and effective treatment.
 These goals seem achievable primarily because the TB programme has established a robust programme management infrastructure, focused on effective implementation, decentralizing patient-friendly services to impoverished and vulnerable sections of the population, and improving quality of care for all.
+The endeavor should now be to aim for universal access focussing on improved diagnosis of TB patients through improving outreach, vigorously expanding case-finding efforts among vulnerable sections of the society, deploying better diagnostics, and extending services to patients diagnosed and treated in both the public and private sectors.

 The emphasis also has to be on improving patient-friendly access to high-quality treatment for all diagnosed cases of TB, including scaling-up treatment for Multi-Drug Resistant-TB nationwide.
 In that context, I am glad to see that the ‘National Rural Health Mission’ (NRHM) has expanded its reach and public health management capacity.
 The NRHM has improved service delivery infrastructure from the hospital to the village level, and has developed an army of community health workers and volunteers that can be leveraged to promptly detect symptomatic persons who suffer from TB.